anbox-cloud/discourse-docs/howto/container/access.md

 The endpoint of the ADB service exposed from the running container is available at 10.226.4.200:10000 on the public network.

-> **Warning:** Exposing the ADB service over the public internet brings security risks from having plain text data intercepted by third parties.
-It's always preferable to run scrcpy [through an encrypted SSH tunnel](#ssh-tunnel) if possible.
+[note type="caution" status="Warning"]Exposing the ADB service over the public internet brings security risks from having plain text data intercepted by third parties.
+It's always preferable to run scrcpy [through an encrypted SSH tunnel](#ssh-tunnel) if possible.[/note]

 ### Run scrcpy